wui-hong/tp/docs/UserGuide.md

 #### Listing transactions: `listTransaction`

 Shows a list of transactions whose descriptions include any of the keywords and which include any of the specified people.
 If no keywords are specified, it filters only by names; if no names are specified, it filters only by keywords.
-If neither are specified, all transactions will be lised.
+If neither are specified, all transactions will be listed.

 Format: `listTransaction [KEYWORD]... [n=NAME]...`